jolim24601/polylit/README.md

 ### Phase 3: Publications, Tags, Favorites, Bookmarks (2 days)

 Phase 3 adds organization to the Stories.
-Stories belong to a Publication, which has its own `Index` view.
+Stories belong to a Publication, which is linked to by the story (no index view.)
 Create JSON API for Publications.
 Stories can also now be tagged with multiple tags, bookmarked, and favorited.
 Authors can bring up stories in a separate `SearchIndex` view by searching for their tags.

 [Details][phase-three]